Bristol 406 Zagato: History

-Bristol had plans to create a shorter and faster two-seater version of the 406 Saloon at their factory, but a prototype built in 1958 was abandoned due to cost considerations and uncertain prospects for the company.
+Bristol had plans to create a shorter and faster two-seater version of the 406 Saloon at their factory, with a prototype built in 1958, but full-scale production was abandoned due to cost considerations and uncertain prospects for the company.
 The following spring, Tony Crook, a Bristol Cars board of directors member and the brand's largest dealer, revived the idea of a special sport model based on the 406.
 This led to the development of the 406 Zagato as an independent project by Anthony Crook Motors, rather than an official Bristol Cars model.
 The 406 Zagato was intended to return Bristol to its origins: according to Crook it was designed for drivers who were prepared to sacrifice comfort and space for the sake of sporting performance.
 In Crook's estimation, the key aspect was a light and compact body.
 He commissioned Italian Carrozzeria Zagato, known for its expertise in lightweight construction and whose British general importer Crook had been for years, to design and build it.
 Additionally, Abarth was tasked with increasing the engine’s power.

 The 406 Zagato prototype was unveiled exactly one year after the introduction of the 406 Saloon.
 It debuted at the Earls Motor Show in London from October 21–31, 1959.
 The prototype was displayed either on the Bristol Cars, Anthony Crook Motors, or Zagato stand, depending on the source.
 Regular production began in the fall of 1959, ending a year later.
 Notably, the Bristol 406 was exclusively available through Anthony Crook Motors—other Bristol dealers could not access it.

 The 406 Zagato did not achieve significant success.
 Of the production goal of ten vehicles, only six were produced, and even those proved difficult to sell.
-Despite its limited commercial success, the sporty Gran Turismo was the beginning of a longstanding collaboration between Bristol and Zagato: In 1960, a compact sports car with 406 technology and a hatchback body from Zagato (406S Zagato) was produced, followed in 1961 by a similarly designed car based on the Bristol 407, incorporating a V8 engine from Chrysler (407 GTZ Zagato).
+Despite its limited commercial success, this was the beginning of a longstanding collaboration between Bristol and Zagato: In 1960, a compact sports car with 406 technology and a hatchback body from Zagato (406S Zagato) was produced, followed in 1961 by a similarly designed car based on the Bristol 407, incorporating a V8 engine from Chrysler (407 GTZ Zagato).
 While these two models remained one-offs creations.
 Bristol went on to sell a total of about 90 units of the 412 Targa coupe and its successor, the Beaufighter, whose body was designed by Giuseppe Mittino for Zagato, from 1975 to 1993.